Isadore Goldman has a long standing and strong reputation for its work with Insolvency Practitioners.

 Our services for Insolvency Practitioners

 Our team have substantial experience supporting Insolvency Practitioners from very early on in the process.
-We can provide pre-appointment advice, developing a strategy for approaching the appointment in consideration of factors such as legal and regulatory formalities, compliance, the needs of creditors, and other commercial considerations.
+We can provide pre-appointment advice, developing a strategy for approaching the appointment with consideration of factors such as legal and regulatory formalities, compliance, the needs of creditors, and other commercial considerations.

 We can advise Insolvency Practitioners on their responsibilities when they act in a wide range of corporate insolvency and restructuring procedures, including: